nicoffee/blog-client/README.md

-# MovieDB app
+# Example Blog

-It's simple app which i made with purpose to train my react and redux skills.
+It's app which i made with purpose to train my redux-saga skills and touch new technologies.

 ## Getting Started